PyconUK/2016.pyconuk.org/content/code-of-conduct-reporting-harassment.md

 type: page
-url: code-of-conduct/reporting-harrassment/index.html
+url: code-of-conduct/reporting-harassment/index.html
 title: Reporting harrassment
 ---

-## How to report harrassment
+## How to report harassment

-Contact details for committee members who will handle reports of harrassment will be made available shortly before the conference.
+Contact details for committee members who will handle reports of harassment will be made available shortly before the conference.

-Should a harrassment incident occur, please report it, preferably in writing.
+Should a harassment incident occur, please report it, preferably in writing.
 All reports will be confidential.

 When reporting the incident, try to gather as much information as available.
 A